 It was rather a night of romance as well, as we stumbled across a mating pair of lions.
 I did give them a bit of privacy when they did the deed, though, and didn't take photos of the mating moment.
 (The researchers that had stopped to study them, however, were not quite as discreet.
 Side note that's completely irrelevant: Lion researchers are really cute!)
-The variety of animals was fabulous:

 Here's a local bar: